uryelah/rails-react-capstone-project/README.md

 ## About

-This project is a Meetup-like site for online only meetings.
+This project is a Meetup-like site for online-only meetings.

 <br/>
 <img src="./public/circle.gif" width="300px">